-3.5.1 The Licensing Authority will expect the applicant to show that there are policies and procedures in place to protect children from harm.
-Harm in this context is not limited to harm from gambling but includes wider child protection considerations.
-The Licensing Authority will assess these policies and procedures on their merits, and they should (depending on the particular permit being applied for) include appropriate measures / training for staff relating to the following:
+- 3.5.1 The Licensing Authority will expect the applicant to show that there are policies and procedures in place to protect children from harm.
+Harm in this context is not limited to harm from gambling but includes wider child protection considerations, including safeguarding and child sexual exploitation.
+Further information on these types of issues and the Licensing Authority's expectations is at Appendix C. The Licensing Authority will assess these policies and procedures on their merits, and they should (depending on the particular permit being applied for) include appropriate measures / training for staff relating to the following: - maintain contact details for any local schools and or the education authority so that any truant children can be reported - employ policies to address the problems associated with truant children who may attempt to gain access to the premises and gamble when they should be at school - employ policies to address any problems that may arise during seasonal periods where children may frequent the premises in greater numbers, such as half terms and summer holidays - maintain information at the premises of the term times of any local schools in the vicinity of the premises and also consider policies to ensure sufficient staffing levels during these times - □ display posters displaying the 'Child Line' (or equivalent) phone number in discreet locations on the premises e.g. toilets

-- maintain contact details for any local schools and or the education authority so that any truant children can be reported - employ policies to address the problems associated with truant children who may attempt to gain access to the premises and gamble when they should be at school - employ policies to address any problems that may arise during seasonal periods where children may frequent the premises in greater numbers, such as half terms and summer holidays - maintain information at the premises of the term times of any local schools in the vicinity of the premises and also consider policies to ensure sufficient staffing levels during these times - display posters displaying the 'Child Line' phone number in discreet locations on the premises e.g. toilets - maintain an incident register of any problems that arise on the premises related to children such as children gambling excessively, truant children, children being unruly or young unaccompanied children entering the premises.
-(The register should be used to detect any trends which require attention by the management of the premises.) - ensure all young children are accompanied by a responsible adult. - □ maintain policies to deal with any young children who enter the premises unaccompanied - □ the provision of satisfactory basic disclosure checks (criminal records checks) for all staff who will be working closely with children. - Training relating to child safequarding issues.
+- maintain an incident register of any problems that arise on the premises related to children such as children gambling excessively, truant children, children being unruly or young unaccompanied children entering the premises.
+(The register should be used to detect any trends which require attention by the management of the premises.) - ensure all young children are accompanied by a responsible adult. - □ maintain policies to deal with any young children who enter the premises unaccompanied - □ the provision of satisfactory basic disclosure checks (criminal records checks) for all staff who will be working closely with children. - □ training relating to child safequarding issues. - Designated at least one member of staff/management to take a lead on issues relating to safeguarding children and vulnerable people as a 'safeguarding coordinator'.